andrtell/basic-vm/README.md

 Create a new machine with your favourite cloud provider running Ubuntu 22.04 LTS.

+This repo (and README) assumes a you can login to the remote machine as `root`.

+Some cloud providers provide a user with `sudo` rights instead of a `root` user.
+Details may vary.

+This README uses `~/.ssh/id_ed25519-root` as the filename for the `root` private-key file.
+You can use any filename.

 ### /etc/hosts

+*Before you continue*

-Add the remote machine to your local `/etc/hosts` file.
+Add the remote machine to your local `/etc/hosts` file (replace `0.0.0.0` with the actual IP of the remote machine).

 ```
 0.0.0.0 vm01